pythonph/pycon-organizer-manual/guest-relations.md

 # Guest Relations

-- Past Definition: This committee is responsible for ensuring the safety and to ensure a pleasant experience to our foreign and local guests (especially the speakers).
+- This committee is responsible for ensuring the safety and to ensure a pleasant experience to our foreign and local guests (especially the speakers).
-- Current Definition: Guide guests and answer random queries, Help Desk, Usher, Crowd Control
+- In addition, this committee will be guiding guests online and offline.
+This is typically done by answering random queries, be on the help desk, usher, and crowd control.

 ## Responsibilities